 This option is provided on an RS-232 (or RS-422) serial port labeled "Serial Time".
 It is an output that provides a once-per-second sequence of ASCII characters indicating the current time.
-The "on-time" character starts transmitting within the first 20 microseconds of each second.
+The "ontime" character starts transmitting within the first 20 microseconds of each second.
 The output starts automatically on power-up.
 See Appendix K - Specifications, Optional Serial Time Output on CPU Module for details.

 The Serial Time is a "system signal".
 This means that there is one Serial Time signal that affects the whole system.
-In other words, if your Tycho II has multiple Serial Time outputs, and you change the settings, then all Serial Time outputs will be affected.
+In other words, if your Meridian II has multiple Serial Time outputs, and you change the settings, then all Serial Time outputs will be affected.

 There are several different formats for this ASCII string.
-The format, baud rate and parity can all be changed via the console port.
+The format, baud rate and parity can all be changed via the front-panel keypad or via the console port.
 Baud rate selections are 57600, 19200, 9600, and 4800.
 Parity selections are odd, even, and none.
-Stop bits are always 1.
+Stop bits are always one.
 Format selections are Sysplex, Truetime, EndRun, EndRunX, NENA and NMEA.